SharonIV0x86/Neural-Network-C-/README.md

 # Neural-Network-C-
-A basic neural network in C++ able to perform logical operations.
+A basic supervised neural network in C++ able to perform logical operations.